Whiteknight/StoneFruit/docs/v3/scripting.md

 #### Named Arguments

-Named arguments can be fetched from the input in a few ways.
+Named arguments can be fetched from the command in a few ways.
 They can be fetched and consumed with name and value using `{name}` syntax, all remaining named arguments can be fetched and consumed with `{*}` syntax, and arguments can be given names using the  `name=[]` syntax.
 Literal named values can be passed like normal.

 **Script**: `test {a} b=['x'] c=[0] d=4 {*}`